 I’m not going to lie, there were many days I even asked myself why I was doing this.
 I felt like because I was so small, who would think I had any advice to give them.
 Who would want to even look at my post or read an article I spent lots of time writing?
 Those things will enter your head, but you have to be strong and know that the race is long and patience is the key.

 So, what kept me going?
-I had saw success with my husband, who is my biggest cheerleader.
-Seeing and reading success stories was a great way to encourage and help me have patience and remind me this would not come over night.
+I had seen success with my husband, who is my biggest cheerleader.
+Seeing and reading success stories was a great way to encourage and help me have patience and remind me this would not come overnight.

 I was reading an article the other day about a blogger who blogged for two years without making one cent.
 Now in his fifth year, he is making six figures a month.
 Now that is patience that paid off.